nhan0504/El-Pollo-Loco/README.md

 If we (or you!) in the future decide to expand upon this project, we plan on implementing at least the following:

 #### Private Polls
-Users should be able to post polls just to their freinds, and just to the public.
+Users should be able to post polls just to their friends, and or to the whole public.

 #### Follow Requests
 Users should be able to have a 2 way system whether or not they follow a person, and should decide to accept or deny someone's follow request.

 #### Notifications
-As detailed above, users need to be notified when someone follows them.
+As detailed above, users need to be notified when someone follows them, or when someone likes or comments on one of their polls.

+#### Search
+Users should be able to use the search bar to find polls or other users based on their search query.

+#### Settings
+It would enhance the user experience to have a settings page where users could set notification settings, use dark mode, and save other various preferences.

 #### Forgot Password
 We would like to have an email based forgot password system, where users can reset their password.